bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Extra vars
 ^^^^^^^^^^

-Extra vars allow to pass variables with maximum precedence at execution time, for any purpose (debug, test, or simply need).
+Extra-vars allows to pass variables with maximum precedence at execution time, for any purpose (debug, test, or simply need).

 To do so, use: